PERSONAL INJURY LAWYER

 Navigating any type of personal injury claim without legal representation is unwise.
 You may make procedural errors or miss court filing deadlines, jeopardizing your case.
 You may also overlook valuable avenues of compensation that an experienced attorney wouldn’t miss.
 Ultimately, hiring a California rideshare accident attorney to represent your case is an investment in peace of mind.

 Your attorney can handle correspondence with insurance claim adjusters and rideshare company representatives.
-An experienced California rideshare accident lawyer can also negotiate with an at-fault driver and their legal representation to reach a settlement after a rideshare accident in which the rideshare company’s insurance does not apply, or only applies partially.
+An experienced Sacramento rideshare accident lawyer can also negotiate with an at-fault driver and their legal representation to reach a settlement after a rideshare accident in which the rideshare company’s insurance does not apply, or only applies partially.
 When insurance is not enough to fully compensate your losses, the right attorney can make a tremendous difference in the quality of your recovery.

 POTENTIAL DAMAGES FROM A RIDESHARE ACCIDENT CLAIM